Skip to content

 Secondly, you can install chezmoi with any of the many supported install methods instead of snap.

-chezmoi reports fork/exec ...: no such file or directory when running scripts on Termux
+chezmoi reports fork/exec ...: no such file or directory when running scripts on Nix or Termux

 You are likely using a hardcoded script interpreter in the shebang line of your scripts, e.g.